ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/README.md

   <li>2 of M3x8mm to hold on knob</li>
   <li>4 of M3x6mm bolts to hold on base</li>
   <li>4 of M3x6mm or M3x8mm bolts to hold on case</li>
+  <li>Heat Shrink tubing or Insulation tape or liquid insulation to cover wire to wire solder joints</li>
 </ul>